KnightNiwrem/Digital-Pets-v2/architecture.md

 ### 3. StateManager

-**Role**: Centralized state management system that maintains the entire game state and handles state mutations.
+**Role**: Centralized state store that maintains the entire game state.
+Only GameEngine can directly modify state.

 **Key Responsibilities**:

 - Maintain single source of truth for game state
-- Process state mutations through actions
+- Process state mutations from GameEngine only
-- Emit state change events
 - Provide state snapshots for saves
 - Handle state validation
+- No event emission - state changes are handled by GameEngine
+- No direct system access - only GameEngine can read/write

 **Functions**: